 This study is non-interventional and uses routine clinical data only.
-The study therefore poses no burden to the study subjects and is therefore not subject to the Dutch Medical Research with Human Subjects Law (Wet Medisch-wetenschappelijk onderzoek met mensen, WMO).
-The study will be conducted according to the 'gedragscode gezondheidsonderzoek' and in accordance with the EU GDPR (General Data Protection Regulation).
+The study poses no burden to the study subjects and is therefore not subject to the Dutch Medical Research with Human Subjects Law (Wet Medisch-wetenschappelijk onderzoek met mensen, WMO).
+The study will be conducted according to the 'gedragscode gezondheidsonderzoek', Wet Geneeskundige Behandelings-Overeenkomst (WGBO), and in accordance with the EU GDPR (General Data Protection Regulation) + Nederlandse uitvoeringswet AVG.